-Teniposide is given by intravenous (into a vein) infusion over a period of 30-60 minutes.
+Teniposide is given by intravenous (into a vein) infusion.
 The dosage and schedule is determined by the person’s size, type of cancer and the regimen being used.

 Your blood pressure may drop while this medication is being infused.
 When receiving this medication through a vein, your nurse will be checking your blood pressure before and during the infusion.
 It may become necessary to stop the administration of this medication or slow down the infusion rate if your blood pressure drops.

 Even when carefully and correctly administered by trained personnel, this drug may cause feeling of burning and pain.
 There is a risk that this drug may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
-If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your doctor or nurse immediately.
-Do not apply anything to the site unless instructed by your doctor or nurse.
+If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your care team.
+Do not apply anything to the site unless instructed by your care team.

-Medications such as tolbutamide, sodium salicylate and sulfamethizole may interact with teniposide.
+Medications such as phenytoin, phenobarbital, voriconazole, and St. John’s Wort, may interact with teniposide.
 Make sure your provider is aware of all medications and supplements you are taking.
-This medication contains a small amount of alcohol and may cause you to feel drowsy.

 Possible Side Effects of Teniposide

 There are a number of things you can do to manage the side effects of teniposide.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)